otagobioinformaticsspringschool/intro-git/docs/1_overview.md

     <center>![image](./images/penguin-student.png){width="300"}</center>

-**This workshop is heavily derived from the [Software Carpentry Introduction to Version Control with Git](https://swcarpentry.github.io/git-novice/)**
+**This workshop is heavily derived from the [Software Carpentry Introduction to Version Control with Git](https://swcarpentry.github.io/git-novice/) and [Happy Git with R](https://happygitwithr.com)**

 We'll start by exploring how version control can be used to keep track of what one person did and when.